Ákos Rózmann

 Between 1980 and 2005, he composed a series of eight electroacoustic works, each with the title Orgelstycke (Organ Piece).
 Sounds from his main instrument, the organ, were his much appreciated basic material, besides the human voice and the sounds of bowed zither and prepared piano.

-Rózmann's third piece of epic length, Rytmer och melodier (Rhythms and Melodies) was composed in 1987 and premiered in the Berwald Concert Hall in 1988.
+Rózmann's third piece of epic length, Rytmer och melodier (Rhythms and Melodies) was composed in 1987 and premiered at the Berwald Concert Hall in 1988.
 In 1990, a series of three author's nights dedicated to Rózmann was held in the Stockholm centre for contemporary music, Fylkingen.
 Six of his pieces were played on that occasion, three of them for the first time.

 While almost all of his nearly thirty compositions were performed in Sweden in his lifetime, only one was played in public concert in his native country, Hungary.
 Trumpetmusette was composed for the Budapest Electroacoustic Music Festival of the Hungarian Radio, and was premiered there in 1994.

 In 1997 he left his service of the Catholic Cathedral and moved with his private studio to Skogås, a suburb of Stockholm.
 It was in the same year that he finished one of his most concentrated works, De två med tre instrument (Two, with Three Instruments).

 In January 2005 he completed his last work, Orgelstycke nr III/a (Organ Piece Nr.
 III/a), going back to an idea conceived in the eighties.
 In February he still lived to see one of his biggest and most celebrated concerts.
 During five consecutive afternoons of the Stockholm New Music festival, were played his huge Gloria cycle preceded by Orgelstycke nr IV (Kyrie eleison), under the collective title Mässa (Mass).
 The Gloria cycle, an extensive musical setting of the corresponding liturgical text, was composed between 1989 and 2004, and requires some seven hours to perform.